 Want to control your Smart Microwave with your voice?
 No problem, your Virtual Assistant can control this directly in most cases and if not, a hub should help!

-For most of us, a Smart Microwave lets you just reheat food.
-It was a huge deal back in the day, but now it’s the norm.
-With a new wave of Smart Kitchen Appliances, Smart Microwaves are extremely versatile, allowing much better cooking options and uses.
+For most of us, a Microwave lets you just reheat food.
+It was a huge deal back in the past, but now it’s the norm.
+With a new wave of Smart Kitchen Appliances, Smart Microwaves are extremely versatile, allowing much better cooking options and a diverse array of information at the touch of a button.

 This is simply due to old technology, Microwaves often leak small amounts of Microwave radiation.
 This leakage usually interferes with WiFi signals on a 2.4GHz frequency.